Supermegadex/quit/README.md

 app.listen(port);
 ```

+And yes, this is the absolute entirety of my "compiled" `server.js` file (maybe).
+It is the only file that I will publish _only_ in "compiled" form.

 ## Audio
 #### Dependencies
 Again, I need to minify all of this stuff together, but for now, here are the things you need: